 When depositing a check for someone else, you will need to have:

 - The check with the necessary information filled out.
-Learn the basics of writing a check if you haven’t already done so.
+Learn the basics of how to write a check if you haven’t already done so

 How Can I Get the Check Funds Into My Account?